rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 ### Set Up Tests

-In a larger program individual tasks should already be separated into functions.
 Write a set of tests for the function you are planning to edit.

 Use small units.
 Smaller units are easier to test.

 > ## Automated Testing